 Under New York State law, employers must provide sexual harassment training to any employee who works even a portion of their time in New York State, even if the employee is based in another state.
 For example, an employee who is based in Nebraska but travels to New York State to meet with a client or attend a work-related conference must be trained in compliance with the New York State sexual harassment training law.

 Under New York City law, any employee who works in New York City for more than 80 hours in a calendar year and for at least 90 days must receive sexual harassment training, regardless of whether the employer or employee is based in New York City.
+Effective, January 11, 2020, New York City requires sexual harassment training for not only employees and interns but also freelancers and independent contractors.

-New York City law also requires sexual harassment training for some employees who never even visit the City.
+New York City law also requires sexual harassment training for some workers who never even visit the City.
 According to New York City’s sexual harassment training guidance, if an employee is based elsewhere but regularly interacts with other employees in New York City, the employee should receive sexual harassment training.

 Government Contractors’ Employees